Understand Conversational Agent responses

 • Follow-up options

-If the shared answer came from a follow-up, Genie rewrites the question so it stands on its own.
+If the shared answer came from a follow-up, the Conversational Agent rewrites the question so it stands on its own.

 Access permissions

-If the shared answer includes sources the viewer doesn’t have access to, Genie displays a 'no access' message and suggests re-asking the question.
+If the shared answer includes sources the viewer doesn't have access to, a 'no access' message is displayed and the viewer is prompted to re-ask the question.

-If Genie can’t retrieve the answer or the share ID doesn’t exist, the Genie home page shows an error banner.
+If the Conversational Agent can’t retrieve the answer or the share ID doesn’t exist, the home page shows an error banner.

 Follow-up questions from a shared link